'Scots on track despite Spain thumping'

 Ballon d'Or winner Alexia Putellas and runner-up Jennifer Hermoso both scored in the rout for Spain, who have now won 16 games in a row, scoring 96 goals and conceding none.

-Aitana Bonmati and Mariona Caldentey - two other members of Barcelona's Champions League conquering side - both grabbed braces as Spain ruthlessly punished Scotland.
+Aitana Bonmati and Mariona Caldentey - two other members of Barcelona's Champions League-conquering side - got three of the other goals as Spain ruthlessly punished Scotland.

 "Clearly, it was about the level of the opponent and the standard they are playing," Martinez Losa told BBC Scotland.